-Since 1999, the official currency used in Austria has been the Euro (EUR).
-One euro is subdivided into 100 cents.
+The official currency used in Austria is the Euro (EUR), which is subdivided into 100 cents.

 Banking in Austria

-Almost all bank branches have ATMs that let people withdraw cash, get account statements and transfer money 24 hours a day.
+Bank branches have ATMs attached that let people withdraw cash, get account statements and transfer money 24 hours a day.
 ATMs can also easily be found in shopping centres and main streets.

 Taxes in Austria

-All foreign nationals working in Austria for more than six months are defined, for taxation purposes, as residents in Austria, and are therefore liable for taxation on all the income they earn worldwide.
+All foreign nationals working in Austria for more than six months per tax year are defined, for taxation purposes, as residents in Austria.
+This means that they are liable for taxation on all the income they earn worldwide.
 Non-residents for tax purposes only pay taxes on their Austrian income.
-Personal income tax and social security contributions are deducted directly from an individual's salary, on a progressive tax scale of up to 55 percent.
+Personal income tax is deducted directly from an individual's salary, on a progressive tax scale of up to 55 percent.

 *Information about tax allowances and rates change regularly so expats are advised to check with the authorities for the latest information